yarisvt/tyk-docs/tyk-docs/content/get-started/with-tyk-on-premise/installation/on-ubuntu/analytics-pump.md

 #### Tutorial

 This tutorial has been tested on an Ubuntu Server 14.04 LTS Operating System.
-It should also work with few modifications if-any on Ubuntu 16.04 & 18.04.
+It should also work with Ubuntu 16.04 & 18.04 with few if any modifications.

 ### Prerequisites